-An ‘Irish Goodbye’ usually refers to a person who leaves a group sneaks away out the door without saying goodbye but for most of us in Ireland, saying goodbye is a much more dramatic affair and is usually the longest event of the night with several breaks every few metres until eventually the host is practically on the guest’s lap in the car.
+An ‘Irish Goodbye’ usually refers to that moment when a person who leaves a group sneaks away out the door without saying goodbye but for most of us in Ireland, saying goodbye is a much more dramatic affair.
+It’s usually the longest part of the night with several breaks every few metres until eventually the host is practically on the guest’s lap in the car.

 When I think of this type of goodbye that is all too common here it reminds me of how reluctant we are to say goodbye to the people we love.
 We cling on to every moment, not wanting it to end for fear that once they’re gone, the party is over and we are only left with the memories.

-This is the most tragic and bittersweet thing about life that we know to expect but are never prepared for in any case.
+This is the most tragic and bittersweet thing about life that we know to expect but are never prepared for.
 No matter how we knew the person, saying goodbye to someone who has made us feel a little less alone in a world that we continually battle to understand is something we never get used to.
 It pushes us in to a place we don’t want to be, away from the living that feels cold and barren and allows thoughts to gather in our minds that only propagates the feeling that we are all alone after all.